Frobenius height of prismatic cohomology with coefficients: Introduction

 \subsection{Notation and conventions}

 We work in infinity categorical language throughout the article, and assume the basics of prisms and quasi-syntomic rings, which we refer the reader to \cite{Lur09}, \cite{Lur17}, \cite{BS19} and \cite{BMS19} for details.
-Moreover, we assume all the constructions, including tensor products, pullback functors, Hodge complexes and de Rham complexes, to be derived $p$-complete or $(p,I)$-complete whenever applicable (unless otherwise mentioned), where $I$ is some ideal in a given ring.
+Throughout the paper, the notation $I$ is always a locally principal ideal related to prismatic constructions.
+To ease notation, as long as we believe there is no risk of confusion, we shall drop ``$\widehat{-}$'' in the notation of derived $p$-complete or $(p,I)$-complete version of the usual constructions: Theses include tensor products, pullback functors, Hodge and de Rham complexes.

 A (decreasingly) filtered complex $\Fil^\bullet C$ is defined as an object in the filtered $\infty$-category $\mathrm{Fun}(\mathbb{Z}^\mathrm{op}, D(\mathbb{Z}))$, where the latter is equivalent to the $\infty$-category of quasi-coherent complexes over the algebraic stack $\mathbb{A}^1/\mathbb{G}_m$ and is naturally equipped with a symmetric monoidal structure.
 A filtered algebra is then defined as an $\mathbb{E}_\infty$-algebra over the filtered $\infty$-category.
 Similarly, we can define the notion of a graded complex and a graded algebra in the derived content.
 Here for a filtered complex $\Fil^\bullet C$, we use $\Gr^\bullet C=\bigoplus \Gr^i C$ to denote its associated graded complex, and use $\Fil^\bullet C \langle i\rangle$ to denote its $i$-th shift of filtered degree, whose value at $n\in \mathbb{Z}$ is $\Fil^{i+n}C$.
 For our applications, we also use $\Fil_\bullet C$ and $\Gr_\bullet C$ to denote an increasingly filtered complex and its associated graded complex.
 For more details, we refer to \cite[\S 5.1]{BMS19} and \cite[\S 2.2.1]{Bha23} for brief introductions on filtered and graded objects.